preciousplasticdublin/preciousplasticdublin.github.io/_posts/news/2022-02-25-looking-forward.md

 We can do this, where there’s a will there’s a way.

-{% include image-gallery.html folder="/images/posts/Looking forward to meeting the gang again!.jpg" caption="Looking forward to meeting the gang again!" max-width="800" %}
+{% include image-gallery.html folder="/images/posts/Looking forward to meeting the gang again!.jpg" caption="Times past with the gang!" max-width="1300" %}